pushkarparanjpe/django-awsome/README.md

 # django-awsome
 Minimal django app, ready for deployment on AWS ElasticBeanstalk.
-It is a "Hello world" example for django + AWS deployments.
+It is a "Hello world" reference implementation of a basic django app with AWS deployability mind.
 It contains a django project named `one` and a django app named `hello`.
+Just configure your EBS enviroment, clone this repo and deploy!

 ### Features
 * Static assets